goodekat/LIME-diagnostics-paper/code/03-submission-steps.md

 4. Knit the file `paper.Rnw`.

+5. Knit the supporting information document `support-info/supporting-information.Rnw`.

-5. Run the following code to move all files necessary to the submission folder.
+6. Run the following code to move all files necessary to the submission folder.

     ``` r